Shafi-ur-Rahman

-Justice Shafi ur Rahman (born 16 February 1929) was one of the longest serving judges of Supreme Court of Pakistan.
+Shafi-ur-Rahman (16 February 1929 – 28 October 2021) was one of the longest serving judges of Supreme Court of Pakistan.
 He was conferred the Nishan-i-Imtiaz for his meritorious services in the field of Human Rights.
 He is known for writing the Shafi–ur–Rehman Commission Report which is a highly classified document that is still kept hidden from the public eye.
 It detailed the events leading to the rise to power and death of Muhammad Zia-ul-Haq, the 6th President of Pakistan.

-Education
+Early life and education

-Rahman completed his Master of Arts in Political Science in 1950 and his Bachelor of Laws in 1951.
+Shafi-ur-Rahman was born in Varanasi, United Provinces, British India on 16 February 1929.
+He completed his Master of Arts in Political Science in 1950 and his Bachelor of Laws in 1951.